Nadezdapw/forta-agent-protocol-blacklist/README.md

+Please add me as a Agent Developer [Published] on Discord, my username is AlkH#9569
-# High Gas Agent
+# Forta Agent Protocol Blacklist

 ## Description

-This agent detects transactions with high gas consumption
+This agent detects when blakc listed address trying to move funds to L2 (MATIC, Optimism or Arbitrum)

 ## Supported Chains